Chase Freedom Flex Card Review

 thumb_down_off_alt Cons

-• Low $1,500 quarterly cap on rotating 5% bonus category
+• $1,500 quarterly combined cap on 5% bonus categories

-• The 1% default cashback rate — whatevs
+• The 1% default cash back rate

 • Rotating bonus categories = extra thinking at checkout

-• Charges a 3% foreign transaction fee
+• 3% foreign transaction fee

 Chase Freedom Flex cashback rewards spending categories